KnightVR/XRSupport/README.md

 If you change your build platform (e.g. from Android to PC) then make sure to update the project settings for that platform (Repeat steps above).

+Import XR Support Package from the realse section of this repository

-Add XR Player Prefab to scene
+Add 'XR Player Oculus' prefab to scene (XRSupport/Prefabs/XR Player Oculus)

 Plugin Oculus Quest